My Google Maps coverage

 This picture was taken in 2020, and at the time of writing this page in 2023, the signal still remains, but sadly with all sorts of construction going on along the line, how long will this old part of the harbour railway remains is still being determined.

-Hopefully, they will keep this old wonder as a memorial, but sadly I can't see if they will.
+Hopefully, they will keep this old wonder as a memorial, Thanks to a Facebook group.

 After the signal post, the railway beared round before heading straight towards the River Ouse and the South Quay, going past the manure works and crossing over an old wood and steel-made bridge.

-The empty land that the railway once ran across is now being built over with commercial units close to where the old signal still sits.
+The empty land the railway once ran across is now being built with commercial units close to where the old signal still sits.

-A new footbridge close to the A148 Nar valley way has been built near where an old railway bridge once sat.
+A new footbridge close to the A148 Nar valley way has been built Close to where the old railway bridge once sat.

 Click the link below for more information about this bridge and the Harbour junction from Lewis's fantastic page.